-Joana C. Xavier, Ph.D. is a bioengineer, computational biologist, author, explorer, and philosophy apprentice.
+Joana C. Xavier, MSc.
+Ph.D. is a bioengineer, computational biologist, author, explorer, and philosophy enthusiast.
 She asks life’s deepest and oldest question—how did cells first emerge on Earth?—among many others, which invariably orbit fundamental features of life.

 Joana is currently based in London, UK.
-She has worked in Portugal, Germany, Hungary and the U.S.A. and has scientific collaborations all around our gorgeous planet.
-She holds an MSc in Bioengineering and a PhD in Systems Biology.
+She has worked in Portugal, Germany, Hungary and the U.S.A., volunteered in India and spent months in Canada, Japan and Brazil.
+Her network of friends and collaborators envelops our beautiful blue dot.
+She holds an MSc in Bioengineering with a specialization in Biotechnology, and a PhD in Chemical and Biological Engineering with a specialization in Systems Biology.

-Joana is interested in biosciences and bioengineering, the simplest cells, all kinds of networks, nature, art, philosophy, literature, music, sustainable pescetarianism, compassion and meditation.
+Joana is interested in biosciences and bioengineering, the simplest cells, all kinds of networks, nature, art, philosophy, literature, music, sustainable pescetarianism, diversity, equity and inclusion, compassion and meditation.

 Xavier et al. uncover an autocatalytic core of metabolism in the intersection of both prokaryotic domains, Archaea and Bacteria.